What is an EOB (Explanation of Benefits) and Why It Matters

 A small business owner in Texas noticed two identical entries on their Aetna statement for a single specialist visit.
 The provider had accidentally submitted the claim twice under two different billing NPIs.
 By catching this on the statement, the patient prevented a duplicate charge from hitting their deductible, ensuring their health savings account (HSA) funds were preserved for actual future needs.

-Billed Amount The "list price" set by the provider.
-Usually irrelevant if the provider is in-network.
+Billed Amount The "list price" set by provider.
+Usually irrelevant in-network.

-Allowed Amount The negotiated rate the insurer agrees to pay.
-This is the maximum the provider can collect from all parties.
+Allowed Amount The negotiated rate insurer pays.
+Maximum provider can collect.

-Co-insurance Your percentage share of the cost (e.g., 20%).
-Calculated based on the Allowed Amount, not the Billed Amount.
+Co-insurance Your percentage share of the cost.
+Based on Allowed Amount.

-Not Covered Services excluded from your plan's benefits.
-You are responsible for 100% of this cost unless you appeal.
+Not Covered Services excluded from benefits.
+You pay 100% unless appealed.

 One of the most frequent mistakes is assuming that "Denied" means the service isn't covered.
 Often, a denial is a "technical denial," meaning the insurer just needs more information.
 Instead of panicking, look for the specific code.
 If it says "Information Requested," call your doctor's office immediately to ensure they are communicating with the insurance company.